haydenhargreaves/hhargreaves.net/src/journal/Self Hosted Git Server: Step-by-Step Guide.md

 ## Background

-Version control is one the most powerful tools used by develops, and Git is the most widely adopted "flavor" **version control system** (vsc).
+Version control is one of the most powerful tools used by developers, and Git is the most widely adopted **version control system** (vcs).
 However, when it comes to hosting Git, everyone does it a little differently.
 Most people use **[GitHub](https://github.com)** or even [GitLab](https://about.gitlab.com).
 Large companies typically host their own for an added layer of safety and security.
 That is exactly what this guide will cover, on a smaller scale of course!